shuaibiyy/awesome-tf/README.md

 - [terraform-docs](https://github.com/terraform-docs/terraform-docs) - Quick utility to generate docs from terraform modules.
 - [terraform-graph-beautifier](https://github.com/pcasteran/terraform-graph-beautifier) - Command line tool allowing to convert the barely usable output of the terraform graph command to something more meaningful and explanatory.
 - [terraform-iam-policy-validator](https://github.com/awslabs/terraform-iam-policy-validator) - CLI validates AWS IAM Policies in a Terraform template against AWS IAM best practices.
-- [terraform-kubestack](https://github.com/kbst/terraform-kubestack) - Kubestack is a framework for Kubernetes platform engineering teams to define the entire cloud native stack in one Terraform code base and continuously evolve the platform safely through GitOps.
 - [terraform-landscape](https://github.com/coinbase/terraform-landscape) - *(only 0.11 and earlier)* Improve Terraform's plan output to be easier to read and understand.
 - [terraform-operator](https://github.com/isaaguilar/terraform-operator.git) - A Kubernetes CRD to handle Terraform operations.
 - [terraform-plan-parser](https://github.com/lifeomic/terraform-plan-parser) - Command line utility and JavaScript API for parsing stdout from `terraform plan` and converting it to JSON. :ghost: